 Dr. Manly suggests stopping the dumping mid-stream with a comment like, “I hear that you are upset, but I don’t have the mental or emotional space for this talk right now.
 I am happy to sit here with you while you silently reflect on your thoughts or feelings.”
 If that doesn’t feel feasible or comfortable to say in the moment, she suggests tuning into your breath or practicing a calming breathwork technique.
 “Breathing is one of the best strategies for managing your mental state while being dumped on by someone else,” she says.

 As you process feelings of irritation or upset in the wake of being dumped on, try not to judge yourself for not being able to take it all in stride or solve the situation.
-Remember, “it’s not your role to be someone else’s dumping grounds,” says Dr. Manly, “and it’s natural to want to avoid these energy-draining and highly challenging experiences.”
+Remember, “it’s never your role to be someone else’s dumping grounds,” says Dr. Manly, “and it’s natural to want to avoid these energy-draining and highly challenging experiences.”

+Even if you consider yourself to be quite an empathetic person or very sensitive to the feelings and suffering of others, emotional dumping can be a lot to handle.
 Most of the time, dumpers aren’t trying to cause emotional strife, nor may they even realize that that’s happening.
 As a result, it’s important to be upfront with how a person's dumping is affecting you, and to create clear boundaries around emotional conversations so that they know when they might be overstepping.

 To gently share how you feel, choose a time that’s not emotionally heightened (so, not in the middle of a dumping session or right afterward) to strike up a conversation, says Stanizai.
 “You can directly address the fact that you care about them and want to support them, but that the way they’re dumping their emotions onto you is having a negative effect,” she says.
 “You can also outline the things that you can be there for—say, a particular period of time or discussions on certain topics—so that they don’t feel like you are rejecting them outright.”

 In the same realm, it’s helpful to validate your friend’s emotions before setting a personal boundary, says Moffa.
-You might say something like, “I understand how much this hurts,” or “I know this is so hard and how much you’ve struggled,” before letting them know that you won't be able to help them any further on this issue at the moment because of the stress you feel being in that position.
+You might say something like, “I understand how much this hurts,” or “I know this is so hard and how much you’ve struggled,” before letting them know that you won't be able to help them any further on this issue because of the stress you feel being in that position.

 In that case, you might also recommend they find a mental health professional whom they can always count on to help.
 “You could say, ‘I care for you deeply, but I think that this conversation belongs in the hands of a trained therapist.
 Would you like me to help you find one?’” suggests Dr. Manly.